satyajitlion/GravLensing/Notes/Neural Networks and Keras Notes.md

 \rho(g^\prime) \circ \rho(g)[\mathbf{v}] = \rho(g\cdot g^\prime)[\mathbf{v}]
 ```

 Simply put, the group representation allows one to transform an image using groups and preserves the group structure.
+Note that vectors can be transformed by this.
+This might mean that a 2D image representation of the data I have might not be needed.
 #### Lecture 1.3

 #### Lecture 1.4